Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Marvin Otto, Pixabay

-Meghan Koley created a YouTube channel that’s just for cats.
-It features streaming videos of birds, fish, squirrels, and other animals.
+There are plenty of cat-friendly media online streaming videos of birds, fish, squirrels, and other animals.
 Cast the channel to your TV, and give your cat a chance to watch an enticing nature video.
+If your cat is getting frustrated while trying to unsuccessfully “catch the prey” on the screen, redirect their attention to a toy and break it up with a play session instead.

 3. Scratching Posts

-To protect your furniture, you’ll want one of these.
+Scratch posts are a must for every cat.
+To protect your furniture, you’ll want at least one of these.
 Scratching posts are made from a variety of materials like cardboard or wood and sisal or carpet.
-Scratching relieves stress, strengthens the back, and keeps claws healthy.
+Scratching relieves stress, strengthens the back, stretches the muscles, and keeps claws healthy.

 4. Puzzle Toys